lzapffe/ds_labs/lab-05.md

 ![](lab-05_files/figure-gfm/vis_nc-1.png)<!-- -->

-The distances are a lot bigger between the two chains in North Carolina than Alaska.
-The average distance is 65.4443214 km away from each other, which is a solid drive, maybe closer to 1-2 hours from each other.
+The distances are a lot bigger between the two chains in North Carolina compared to Alaska.
+The average distance is 65.4443214 km away from each other, which is a solid drive, maybe around to 1-2 hours from each other.

 ### Exercise 10

 Doing this all again, but this time, for Texas:

+Filtering for locations in Texas and joining the two data frames:

 ``` r
 dennys_tx <- dennys %>%